imronuke/ADPRES/README.md

 ## How to compile

 You need a fortran compiler to compile the ADPRES code.
 Any fortran fortran compiler should work (I use gfortran).
-To compile using gfortran in an Unix based OS, type this command in the [src](https://github.com/imronuke/ADPRES/tree/master/src) folder
+First, you need to clone or download this repository to your computer, then to compile using gfortran (in an Unix based OS), type this command in the [src](https://github.com/imronuke/ADPRES/tree/master/src) folder

 ```
 gfortran mod_data.f90 mod_io.f90 mod_nodal.f90 mod_th.f90 mod_trans.f90 ADPRES.f90 -O4 -o adpres